 It may be known for its Deliveroo takeaways, but Firezza has bucked the trend by setting up a decent sit-down joint that can roll with the best of ’em in pizza-heavy Soho.
 It focuses on a tried-and-tested selection of toppings but shakes up the formula by offering metre-long versions that cut be cut into squares.
-Vegan and gluten-free options are no problem here – provided you don’t go weak at the knees for creamy tiramisu.
+Vegan and gluten-free options are no problem here.

 Understated, sleek and minimalist, this Islington branch of the Gate still manages to feel super-comfortable and its backpacking veggie-based menu is a good fit for the surroundings.
 Global themes and influences loom large, and there’s always plenty for vegans in the mix – from tofu tikka and miso-glazed aubergine to black-bean tortillas and a raw version of pad thai noodles.
 Also note the ‘health and wellness’ specials.